 Nerd: I'll show YOU some funny tricks!

 - Precision F-Strike: Strongly averted.
 He swears in all directions.
 Innocents take cover.
 He does make one when playing the Xbox / PlayStation 2 Godzilla fighting games, realizing that he was born too early to enjoy Godzilla games that perfectly paid homage to the films.

-- Done literally in one episode, in which he found our that shouting "FUCK!" into his headset during a shooting game plugged the target.
-Lampshaded shortly afterwards.
+- Done literally in one episode, in which he found out that shouting "FUCK!" into his headset during a shooting game plugged the target.
+Lampshaded shortly afterward.

 - Then quoted word for word in Ghosts and Goblins, as a weapon against the game.

 - Hong Kong 97 dropped a single F-bomb in its opening.
-The Nerd is left in complete surprise that a Nintendo game had "fuck" in it when even milder swears like "damn" and "hell" were far and few between.
+The Nerd is genuinely surprised that a Nintendo game had "fuck" in it when even milder swears like "damn" and "hell" were far and few between.
 Corpsing also ensues.

 - This PSA is a quote from American Movie, which is referenced in a number of AVGN reviews.

 AVGN: "Does it suck?
 You bet Jur ass ic sucks!"

 - In the Cheetahmen episode:

 "The only way to beat this game is to cheat!
 Guess that's why it's called Cheetahmen."

 - In the Seaman episode, after referring to a rumor that the defunct domain meetseaman.com once led to a porn site:

 "A Dreamcast game that sends you to porn.
 More like Wet Dream-cast."